dh45924481/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 comments: true
 ---

-# General Table Recognition Pipeline v2 User Guide
+# General Table Recognition v2 Pipeline Tutorial

 ## 1. Introduction to General Table Recognition Pipeline v2
 Table recognition is a technology that automatically identifies and extracts table content and structure from documents or images.
 It is widely used in data entry, information retrieval, and document analysis.
 By using computer vision and machine learning algorithms, table recognition can convert complex table information into editable formats, facilitating further processing and analysis of data.

-The General Table Recognition Pipeline v2 is designed to solve table recognition tasks by identifying tables in images and outputting them in HTML format.
-Unlike the previous version, this pipeline introduces two new modules: table classification and table cell detection, which are integrated with the table structure recognition module to complete the table recognition task.
-Based on this pipeline, precise predictions of tables can be achieved, covering a wide range of applications in general, manufacturing, finance, transportation, and other fields.
-The pipeline also provides flexible service deployment options, supporting various hardware and programming languages for integration.
-Moreover, it offers secondary development capabilities, allowing you to train and optimize models on your own dataset, which can then be seamlessly integrated.
+The General Table Recognition v2 Pipeline is designed to solve table recognition tasks by identifying tables in images and outputting them in HTML format.
+Unlike the General Table Recognition Pipeline, this pipeline introduces two additional modules: table classification and table cell detection, which are linked with the table structure recognition module to complete the table recognition task.
+This pipeline can achieve accurate table predictions and is applicable in various fields such as general, manufacturing, finance, and transportation.
+It also provides flexible service deployment options, supporting multiple programming languages on various hardware.
+Additionally, it offers custom development capabilities, allowing you to train and fine-tune models on your own dataset, with seamless integration of the trained models.

+<b>❗ The General Table Recognition v2 Pipeline is still being optimized and the final version will be released in the next version of PaddleX.
+In order to maintain the stability of use, you can use the General Table Recognition Pipeline for table processing first, and we will release a notice when the final version of v2 is open-sourced, so please stay tuned!</b>

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/table_recognition/01.png"/>
 <b>The General Table Recognition Pipeline v2 includes essential modules for table structure recognition, table classification, table cell localization, text detection, and text recognition, as well as optional modules for layout area detection, document image orientation classification, and text image correction.</b>